cypress-io/cypress/docs/source/api/commands/clock.md

 **clock behavior before `cy.visit()`**

-If you call `cy.clock()` before visiting a page with [`cy.visit()`](https://on.cypress.io/api/visit), the page's native global functions will be overridden on window load, before any of your app code runs, so even if `setTimeout`, for example, is called on page load, it can still be controlled via [`cy.tick()`](https://on.cypress.io/api/tick).
+If you call `cy.clock()` before visiting a page with {% url `cy.visit()` visit %}, the page's native global functions will be overridden on window load, before any of your app code runs, so even if `setTimeout`, for example, is called on page load, it can still be controlled via {% url `cy.tick()` tick %}.
 This also applies if, during the course of a test, the page under test is reloaded or changed.

 # Command Log